|

 ESA-Multi-Window Technique (ESA-MWT)

-These depth-plateaus are corresponding to the magnetic or gravity interfaces (surfaces/sources), where contrasts exist such as magnetic susceptibilities for magnetic data or density for gravity data.
-The indentification of such depth plateaus indicates the presence of crustal inhomogeneity which may correspond to the basement surface, an unconformity or the top of an intra-sedimentary lithological boundary.
+These depth-plateaus correspond to the magnetic or gravity interfaces (surfaces/sources), where contrasts exist such as magnetic susceptibilities for magnetic data or density for gravity data.
+The identification of such depth plateaus indicates the presence of crustal inhomogeneity which may correspond to the basement surface, an unconformity or the top of an intra-sedimentary lithological boundary.
 The window size is varied to focus on different depths of investigation, small windows investigate shallow depths as the shallow sources produce high frequency anomalies and larger windows investigate greater depths as the deep-seated bodies generate long wavelength anomalies contributing to the low frequency zone.

 An analysis at a particular location which indicates two plateaus implies two stacked sets of anomalies, indicating two geological interfaces such as the base of salt and basement horizon or a base of basalt and basement horizon.